Thinking about switching from your old Mac Pro? Before you make the jump, see how you can get the most out of your Mac Pro with eGPUs.

 I'm a firm believe in sharing knowledge and so I post both my success and failure on eGPU.io and hope that it helps people in a similar position.

-So how do you build an eGPU that works on a Mac Pro?
+How to build an EGPU that works on a Mac Pro

 In early 2017, I built my eGPUs using custom parts for my Mac pro.
 Here's my list:

 Once I got one eGPU working, I thought, how about building a second?
 So, I built two practically identical boxes.